Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior

+Face images collected by cameras are often affected by the combination of multiple unknown degradation factors in the wild, such as low resolution, noises, blur\cite{lyu2021boosting}, compression artifacts, etc. Therefore, this may lead to severe loss of color information and blurring of texture details of face images, so the visual sensory quality is lower than before and can not be applied again.
+Blind face restoration (BFR) is a typically ill-posed inverse problem and aims at reproducing realistic and reasonable high-quality (HQ) face images from unknown degraded inputs.
+It has been of concern based on the needs of real life (e.g., video/image processing and Augmented Reality\cite{minaee2022modern}).
+Furthermore, due to the complexity and diversity of facial poses, restoring face images with natural and high-quality results for BFR tasks is still challenging.

-As a generative facial model with excellent performance, StyleGAN~\cite{karras2019stylegan,karras2020stylegan2,karras2021stylegan3} is capable of synthesizing face images with rich textures, changeable styles, and highly realistic vision, and providing rich and diverse priors, such as facial contours and textures of all areas (including hair, eyes, and mouth).
-So far, StyleGAN2~\cite{karras2020stylegan2} has been widely applied to face restoration tasks, such as PULSE~\cite{menon2020pulse}, pSp~\cite{richardson2021psp}, PSFR-GAN~\cite{chen2021psfr-gan}, GFPGAN~\cite{wang2021GFPGAN}, GPEN~\cite{yang2021gpen}, GCFSR~\cite{he2022gcfsr}, and Panini-Net~\cite{wang2022panini}.
-However, although these methods have taken full advantage of the StyleGAN2 network or the pre-trained StyleGAN2 model, there is still limited resilience due to the lack of appropriate and efficient training strategies.
+The human face has a highly complex structure and special properties different from other objects.
+Previous works based on Convolutional Neural Networks (CNN) and GAN use various facial semantic priors (including facial landmarks\cite{chen2018fsrnet,sharma20213Dface_landmark,9591403}, facial parsing maps\cite{richardson2021psp,chen2021psfr-gan}, facial heatmaps\cite{bulat2018super}, and facial component dictionaries\cite{li2020DFD,li2022learning,wang2022restoreformer}) to guide the networks to recover face shape and details.
+However, when these facial priors are adopted to restore complex degraded images, there is still much space for improvement in the restoration results due to the limited prior information.
+As a generative facial model with excellent performance, StyleGAN\cite{karras2019stylegan,karras2020stylegan2} is capable of synthesizing face images with rich textures and realistic vision and providing rich and diverse priors, such as facial contours and textures of all areas (including hair, eyes, and mouth).
+So far, StyleGAN2\cite{karras2020stylegan2} has been widely applied in face restoration tasks, such as PULSE\cite{menon2020pulse}, pSp\cite{richardson2021psp}, PSFR-GAN\cite{chen2021psfr-gan}, GFPGAN\cite{wang2021GFPGAN}, GPEN\cite{yang2021gpen}, GCFSR\cite{he2022gcfsr}, and Panini-Net\cite{wang2022panini}.
+However, due to the low utilization of texture information for the input image and the lack of reasonable and efficient training strategies for the pre-trained StyleGAN2 model, there is still limited resilience when applied in serious degradation and pose-varied face images.